Stone Cold Steve Austin: Feud with Vince McMahon (1998–1999)

-McMahon turned down the number-one contender spot, and Michaels promptly awarded Austin the championship shot the next night on Raw.
-At St. Valentine's Day Massacre, Austin faced McMahon in a steel cage match, with the championship opportunity at WrestleMania XV at stake.
-During the match, Paul Wight made his WWF debut, coming from under the ring and attacking Austin, but Wight's attack propelled Austin into the side of the cage forcing the cage to give way and dropping Austin to the floor first, making him the victor.
-The week before WrestleMania, Austin interrupted The Rock, Vince, and Shane McMahon's interview segment by driving a beer truck to the ring and using a hose to spray the trio with beer.
-Austin defeated The Rock at WrestleMania XV to win his third WWF Championship.
-Austin faced The Rock in a rematch the following month at Backlash, in which Shane was the referee.
-During the match, Vince approached the ring, only to hand Austin back his Smoking Skull championship belt and take Shane out of the proceedings.
-Austin won the match when another referee made the count.
+Austin participated in the Royal Rumble match, where he was the last wrestler eliminated by the winner Mr. McMahon.
+Austin defeated McMahon St. Valentine's Day Massacre in a steel cage match, winning the championship opportunity at WrestleMania XV, where he defeated The Rock to win his third WWF Championship.
+Austin faced The Rock in a rematch the following month at Backlash.
 Austin would lose the championship to The Undertaker at Over the Edge.
 Due to events revolving around Vince, Stephanie and Linda McMahon made Austin the chief executive officer (CEO) of the company as part of the storyline.
 Vince and Shane challenged Austin to a handicap ladder match at King of the Ring with the title of CEO on the line, which the McMahons won.
 The next night on Raw, Austin challenged and defeated The Undertaker to win his fourth WWF Championship.
 The two would compete in a "First Blood" match at Fully Loaded, with the stipulation that if Austin lost he would never compete for the WWF Championship again, but if Austin won, Vince would depart the company; Austin won after interference from X-Pac.